-where \(\alpha = CK^{-\lambda}\) if Assumption \ref{assm: FollowerUpdatesConvergence}(1a) hold or \(\alpha = \rho^K\) if Assumption \ref{assm: FollowerUpdatesConvergence}(1b) hold. \end{theorem} Intuitively, the previous theorem says that if we want to converge closer to a stationary point then we need to run the Algorithm \ref{alg: ZerothOrderTwoPointAlgorithm} with higher \(T\) or smaller \(\alpha\).
-Crucially, the term \(\alpha d^3\) in the bound is due to error accumulation between time steps due to non-convergence of lower-level to exact optimizer.
-Owing to such precise characterization of error accumulation across time steps, our rate is informative of the \emph{computational complexity} of solving the bi-level problem while in other contemporary work \cite{chen2023bilevel} it’s resembles \emph{iteration complexity} of the oracle.

-Since \(\alpha\) is a function of \(K\), the number of lower level iterations in every round, we can choose \(K\) to be large enough to make sure that the algorithm converges faster to stationary point.
-To make this intuition formal we present the following results:
+where \(\alpha = CK^{-\lambda}\) if Assumption \ref{assm: FollowerUpdatesConvergence}(1a) hold, or \(\alpha = \rho^K\) if Assumption \ref{assm: FollowerUpdatesConvergence}(1b) hold. \end{theorem} Intuitively, the theorem states that if we want to converge closer to a stationary point then we need to run the Algorithm \ref{alg: ZerothOrderTwoPointAlgorithm} with larger \(T\) or smaller \(\alpha\) (i.e. larger \(K\)).
+Crucially, the term \(\alpha d^3\) in the bound is due to error accumulation between time steps due to non-convergence of lower-level to exact solution of variational inequality \(S(x)\).
+Owing to such precise characterization of error accumulation across time steps, our rate is informative of the \emph{computational complexity} of solving the bi-level problem while in other contemporary work, namely \cite{chen2023bilevel}, it resembles \emph{iteration complexity} of the oracle.
+Since \(\alpha\) is a function of \(K\), the number of lower level iterations in every round, we can choose \(K\) to be large enough to make sure that the algorithm converges closer to the stationary point.